 Tip: Wear clothes that cover your legs and shoulders.
 Otherwise, you will not be allowed to enter the temple.
 We met many tourists that did not know this and had to go into one of the markets in Kandy to buy sarongs.

 3. Peradeniya Botanic Garden

-Just outside of Kandy is the lovely Peradeniya Botanic Garden, who once were reserved exclusively for Kandyan Royalty.
+Just outside of Kandy is the lovely Peradeniya Botanic Garden, who once were reserved exclusively for Kandyan royalty.
 Today is it open to the public, making it the largest botanic garden in Sri Lanka, covering 60 hectares.

-Here you will find a beautiful collection of orchids, cannonball trees, coconut palm trees, a spice garden, giant bamboo, rubber trees, as well as a stately avenue of royal palms that was planted in 1950:
+Here you will find a beautiful collection of orchids, cannonball trees, coconut palm trees, a spice garden, giant bamboo, rubber trees, as well as a stately avenue of royal palms that were planted in 1950: